TobikoData/sqlmesh/docs/concepts/models/external_models.md

 # External models
-Some SQLMesh models query "external" tables that were created by code unavailable to SQLMesh.
-External models are a special model kind used to store metadata about those external tables.
+Models may reference "external" tables that have been created outside SQLMesh.
+These external tables are captured in SQLMesh as models with a unique "external" kind.
+Each external model retains metadata about a table it represents.

-External models allow SQLMesh to provide column-level lineage and data type information for external tables queried with SELECT *.
+This metadata allows SQLMesh to provide column-level lineage and data type information for models that reference external tables.

 ## Generating external models schema
-External models consist of an external table's schema information stored in the `schema.yaml` file in the SQLMesh project's root directory.
+External models are defined in the `schema.yaml` file in the SQLMesh project's root folder.

-You can add schema information to the file by either (i) writing the YAML by hand or (ii) allowing SQLMesh to query the external table and add the information itself with the create_external_models CLI command.
+You can create this file by either (i) allowing SQLMesh to fetch information about external tables with the `create_external_models` CLI command or (ii) writing the YAML by hand.

-Consider this example FULL model that queries an external table external_db.external_table:
+Consider this example model that queries an external table `external_db.external_table`:

 ```sql
 MODEL (